 Combating dry skin in winter is hard

-Dry skin can be persistent because it is often not enough to just slap on a lotion and call it a day.
+Dry skin can be persistent because it is often not enough to slap on lotion and call it a day.
 Dead skin cells (which sit on top of healthy skin and cause dryness and flakiness) block the absorption of liquid into the healthy skin below.
-In order to actually hydrate the skin, you must first slough off this layer of dead cells before applying moisturizer.
+To actually hydrate the skin, you must first slough off this layer of dead cells before applying moisturizer.
 Otherwise, the scales will be back in no time!

 Treating dry skin on the face and body is done differently.
 For your body, though, treating dry skin is fairly straightforward: exfoliate, moisturize, and go!
 For your face, a more honed routine may be needed.
 This includes cleansing the skin, exfoliating, and moisturizing with oils and creams.
 Follow these winter skincare tips and let us know how you do!